loreanvictor/tmplr/README.md

 > to?:
 >   <expression>
 > ```
-Copies contents of given repository into specified folder.
+Copies contents of given repository into specified folder (using [degit](https://github.com/Rich-Harris/degit)).
 If destination is not specified, will copy into the same folder as the running recipe.
 Accepts the same sources as `tmplr` command.
 ```yml
 steps:
   - degit: user/repo
     to:
       eval: '{{ tmpdir.repo }}'
 ```
 <br/>

 #### Run